 Customer Lifetime Value

-This is the continuation of the Market Analytics blog [here].
-In this blog, we will cover Customer Lifetime Value – the final blog entry in this field (for now!).
+This is the continuation of the previous Market Analytics blog.
+In this post, we will cover Customer Lifetime Value.

 CLV combines several of the previous ideas we have discussed and extends them to create a monetary value for each of your clients.
 The blog entries of this series may be found here: